amarillier/KrankyBearClock/README.md

 - Known problems - needs OpenGL drivers on some Windows
 - Possibly add one or more clock alarms - one time, recurring etc.
-- Allow a setting to disable hourly chime after hours when hourly chime is enabled

 # Info for compiling / modifying